Andychung1229/comp4321-project-new/README.md

 Run the main function of the spider.java

-//A "spider_result.txt" will be created and it stores
+A "spider_result.txt" will be created and it stores